THE "SAVOIR-FAIRE" OF COURBET

-Courbet may have taken the disruptive decision to work only with lab-grown diamonds, the techniques we use when making our jewellery are rooted in centuries of tradition.
-The craftsmen and women in our studios bring precious materials to life, revealing the diamond in all its splendour
+Although COURBET have taken the disruptive decision to work only with lab-grown diamonds, the craftsmanship and the know-how in the making of the jewellery are rooted in centuries of tradition.
+The craftsmen and women in our manufactures bring precious materials to life, revealing the diamond in all its splendour.

 It all starts with an idea...